erri120/lotus/README.md

 **Melee**:

+Personal preference, I like to keep the camera somewhat close to the character.
+Try different values adn find what feels best to you!

-Positive X Offset - 60
+*Positive X Offset* - `60`

-Negative X Offset - 60
+*Negative X Offset* - `60`

 ### AGO